AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

       ![Debugger with a Page View](../assets/images/analytics-debuggerPageView.png)

-1. Leaving the debugger open, scroll down on your site until you can see the New Arrivals section
+1. Leaving the Debugger open, scroll down on your site until you can see the New Arrivals section
-1. View the debugger again, and another Analytics hit should have appeared.
-This hit should have the params associated with the s.tl() hit that we set up, namely:
+1. View the Debugger again, and another Analytics hit should have appeared.
+This hit should have the params associated with the s.tl() hit that you set up, namely:
    1. `LinkType = "link_o"` (this means that the hit is a custom link hit, not a page view hit)
    1. `LinkName = "Scrolled down to New Items"`
    1. `prop3 = "Home Page - New Arrivals"`